publiccodenet/blog/_posts/2020-01-16-video-decidimfest-ben-cerveny.md

 date: 2020-01-16
 author: Ben Cerveny / DecidimFest
 type: blogpost
-excerpt: Presentation: Collaborative Code is the Future of Cities
+excerpt: Video presentation of Collaborative Code is the Future of Cities
 categories:
   - Presentations
 ---